 Where to camp on Maria Island

 There are 3 Campsites on Maria Island.
 The main campsite is in Darlington but Encampment Cove is much nicer and very quiet.
 It takes 1.5 hours to get there with the bicycle, there will be many stops for wombats, kangaroos and wallabies.

 Cycling Maria Island

-Maria Island is increasingly being known as a good spot to view Tasmanian Devils.
-We went on a night ride on most of the trails around Darlington.
-Apparently, this seems to be the area where most sightings are taking place.
-After about 1 hour we both saw a plethora of possums, wallabies, wombats and kangaroos until a black shape about the size of a small dog ran past one of the houses and away from our lamps.
+Maria Island and in particular Darlington is increasingly being known as a good spot to view Tasmanian Devils.
+On my visit I saw a plethora of possums, wallabies, wombats and kangaroos until a black shape about the size of a small dog ran past one of the houses and away from our lamps.
 Surely it was a Tassie Devil.
 We were not 100% sure.
 I would like to claim it as a sighting……..yep, I’m going to claim it as a sighting of a wild Tasmanian Devil.

 At 4am I was woken by the loud noises.
 Howling gale force winds and a tent on the verge of collapse.
 A storm had hit Maria Island.
 My exposed campsite looking out over the water meant that I was not sheltered from its fury.
 I got out of the tent and re-pegged it more securely.
 The 50-60km/h winds and rain stinging my body.
 My now more secure tent provided me with a bit of comfort and in a matter of minutes I was back sleeping, but not for long as it was time to leave the Island by the ferry which departed at 10.30am.

 - Encampment Bay to Darlington (Maria Island) = 35km